hawstom/cnm/Devtgh/Readme.txt

 b) Add the installation folder to your AutoCAD Support Files and Trusted paths.
 Then use MENULOAD to load CNM.CUIX (and optionally FUNKY.CUIX function key osnaps).

-DISABLE OLD PGP ALIASES OR CUSTOMIZE COMMAND ALIASES (Quick Keys) Type Haws-AliasManage (or HAM) to manage old Haws PGP aliases or customize CNM/HawsEDC command aliases.
+TEST
+Open cnm-test.dwg from the CNM folder and run cnm-test.scr.

+COMMAND REFERENCE
+Open CNM-Command-Reference.ods from the CNM folder.
+Sort by descending coolness (columns D and B) or descending category (columns A and B)

+KEYBOARD ALIASES
+CNM includes a couple dozen optimized keyboard aliases for native AutoCAD commands.
+These aliases may override some of your custom PGP aliases.
+They will make your drafting easier if you take the time to learn them.
+(See more below.)
+If you find you cannot adapt to them or if you need to change any of them, or if you prefer to manage them using ACAD.PGP, you can use the HAM (HawsAliasManage) command to turn them off or change them.

 VERSION 4.2.30
 -New Cool Stuff
+--Ribbon interface
 --Bubble notes now are all-shapes-in-one.
+--Bubble notes now include handy draggable wipeouts.
+Set your WIPEOUTFRAME to 2.
---Contour Elevate and/or Label (CEL)
+--Contour Elevate and/or Label (CEL) tool
---LX report plus show layers for selected objects in Layer palette (LXX) --Lengthen command optimized with Dynamic default.
+--LX plus (LXX) isolates layers for selected objects in Layer palette --Lengthen command optimized with Dynamic default.
 LE/LLL --CB/VB copy/paste at 0,0
 --Acres, SF, SY, and SM (sq. mi.) commands.